undeMalum/portfolio/content/about/index.md

 My name is Mateusz Konat and I hope you’re gonna enjoy my website (also used as CAS portfolio)!

 But firstly let me provide some background of myself.
 I attend [High School Gaudium et Studium](https://edu-ges.pl/high-school/about-school) in Poznań that offers [IBDP](https://www.ibo.org/programmes/diploma-programme/) (International Baccalaureate Diploma Programme).
 It wasn’t my first choice though as I started in football class.
-However, I was forced to change my mind and place due to disease, namely juvenile idiopathic arthritis.
+However, I was forced to change my mind and place due to disease, namely `juvenile idiopathic arthritis`.
 Fortunately, I really enjoy the place where I am now and I can’t think of more suitable environment!

 ***
 {{< neighbouring >}}